-We’ve traveled to the Milwaukee Tool’s New Tool Symposium many times, but this was our first opportunity to tour their factory in Greenwood, Mississippi.
+We’ve traveled to the Milwaukee Tool’s New Tool Symposium many times, but this was our first opportunity to have a Milwaukee Tool factory tour at their plant in Greenwood, Mississippi.

 Milwaukee Tool has been producing tools and accessories in the U.S. for more than 90 years, and although they are foreign-owned, they are steadfastly operated by a team in Milwaukee that is committed to U.S. manufacturing.